Marfjeh/coinhive-block/README.md

 [source][4]

-A month ago, The PirateBay secretly added the JS miner without any user disclosure.
+In September 2017, The PirateBay secretly added the JS miner without any user disclosure.
 Adding secret miners is making your site behave as a malware.

 Still honestly, to me, it's a great solution for the dying ads market, but it's sad that the webmasters implemented it like a malware, without ever thinking about the end-user.